national-data-platform/ndp-documentation/docs/general/key-features.md

 The platform is built on a robust architecture that includes a Centralized Hub for data and computing access, a PoP Factory for federated points of presence, and a suite of Standard Services such as authentication, authorization, and orchestration.

+#### Education Hub

+Hands-on NDP modules and NDP classrooms support open learning and courses that require advanced computational tools, resources, and AI-ready data, enabling students to engage with cyberinfrastructure.

 #### Equitable Access

 One of the platform’s core principles is promoting equity by ensuring all users, regardless of background or institution, have access to high-quality data and computational tools.

 ### User Benefits